 Fabric Paints / Fiber Reactive Dye

 These were made using Dharma Fiber Reactive Procion Dyes and some of our fabric paints.
-For our eggs, which are pretty even though not spectacular like Chrisinda's, we used Dharma Fiber Reactive Dyes, Pinata Colors, or Dr. PH.
-Martin's Spectralite for the foundational coloring.
+For our eggs, which are pretty even though not spectacular like Chrisinda's, we used Dharma Fiber Reactive Dyes, Pinata Colors for the foundational coloring.

 Procion Dye can be used in a hot water immersion technique with vinegar and a bit of salt.
 This makes a great base foundational coloring for the sponging layer of metallic paint to follow.
 Or you can use Acid dyes like Chrisinda does.

-Again for a marbled or sponged looking egg with Pinata Colors: Follow the technique above described for use with Spectralite.
+Again for a textured or sponged looking egg with Pinata Colors.
 Use adequate ventilation in working with Pinata.
 These paints dry quickly, so tumbling and patting your egg quickly is advised.

 Now, if you want to add on some sparkle and glitter, try sponging on metallic paints.
 You could use a small sea sponge or a small cosmetic sponge.
 Pour a pea size of paint per egg onto a palette or a plastic lid (we used the plastic containers from our take out sushi lunch).
 Dab sponge onto the paint LIGHTLY and dab sponged paint onto your egg.

 Or you can pour a small amount (pea size again) of metallic paint into the middle of a clean plastic bag.
-Then follow the cradling, rolling sponging technique again mentioned above (with the Spectralite paint instructions).
+Then follow the cradling, rolling sponging technique again.

 Hint: We used old egg cartons as drying racks.
 For blown out eggs, use chop sticks stuck into old styrofoam packing material blocks to hold up your egg for drying